AdobeDocs/places.pt-BR/help/poi-mgmt-ui/manage-libraries-in-the-places-ui.md

 ---
-title: Gerenciar bibliotecas na interface do usuário do Places
+title: Gerenciar bibliotecas na interface do usuário do serviço Places
-description: Gerencie suas bibliotecas usando a interface do usuário do Places.
+description: Gerencie suas bibliotecas usando a interface do usuário do serviço Places.
 translation-type: tm+mt
-source-git-commit: 5a0705f02c8ecd540506b628371aec45107df7b2
+source-git-commit: 5a21e734c0ef56c815389a9f08b445bedaae557a

 ---